Ephialtes manifestator♀︎

 Ephialtes manifestator ♀︎, divergence innerline eye starts below antenne

-4. Mandibles long, with two teeth.
+4. Mandibles: long, with two teeth.
 Lower tooth 2x longer than upper

 Ephialtes manifestator ♀︎, long mandibel and lower mandibel tooth 2x longer than upper